splineops/splineops/docs/user-guide/02_resize.rst

 Overview
 --------

-The `resize` function in the `splineops` library delivers high-performance, high-fidelity resizing for N-dimensional data arrays using advanced spline-based methods [1]_, [2]_, [3]_.
+The *resize* function in the *splineops* library delivers high-performance, high-fidelity resizing for N-dimensional data arrays using advanced spline-based methods [1]_, [2]_, [3]_.

 It offers three distinct modes, each designed for a different balance of speed, accuracy and control:

-- Standard Interpolation: fast and smooth.
+- **Standard Interpolation**: *fast and smooth*.
 Ideal for real-time and general-purpose applications.
 Efficient in memory and compatible with float32 precision.
-- Least-Squares Projection: highest quality.
+- **Least-Squares Projection**: *highest quality*.
 Designed for applications where fidelity matters most (e.g. medical imaging, scientific computing).
 Optimized for float64 precision.
-- Oblique Projection: the sweet spot.
+- **Oblique Projection**: *the sweet spot*.
 Balances quality and performance, using smart approximations to deliver nearly least-squares quality at interpolation-level speed.

 ..  image:: resizefig01.png
     :width: 288pt
     :align: center

 Each method is built on solid spline theory and engineered for performance in real-world applications.
-Whether you're building fast visualizations or precision-critical pipelines, `resize` adapts to your needs with consistent, artifact-resistant output and a clean API.
+Whether you're building fast visualizations or precision-critical pipelines, *resize* adapts to your needs with consistent, artifact-resistant output and a clean API.

 Standard Interpolation
 ----------------------